phillydotnet/Presentations/2023/0816-dotnet/README.md

 #endregion
 ```
-12. edit Properties/launchSettings.json
-> change the port to 1106
-13. test in your browser and swagger
+12. test in your browser and swagger
 ```
 http://localhost:1106/api/version

 http://localhost:1106/swagger/index.html
 ```
-14. test in rest client by creating Test\version.http, use send request to see results
+13. test in rest client by creating Test\version.http, use send request to see results
 ```
 ### current version
 get http://localhost:1106/api/version
 ```
-15. add the dapper orm in the terminal (entity framework is another way to do this)
+14. add the dapper orm in the terminal (entity framework is another way to do this)
 ```
 Dotnet add package Dapper
 Dotnet add package Dapper.Contrib
 Dotnet add package Microsoft.Data.SqlClient
 ```
-16. add a connection string in appsettings.development, supply your own server name
+15. add a connection string in appsettings.development, supply your own server name
 ```
 ,
     "ConnectionStrings":